 This was a Field Operations team for Chevron in the Gulf of Mexico.
 They were responsible for supporting all the company’s offshore oil platforms.

-Before I met them, they were competent, but they were unhappy far from productive.
+Before I met them, they were competent, but they were unhappy and far from productive.
 Worst of all, two-thirds of the team members were arrogant and aggressive.

 They turned to me, Dan Hogan, for facilitative support.